500 Internal Server Error

 ...and how to fix it.

-If you don't have access to the error log, the next simplest thing to do is to make a copy of the script, then open the original and delete all of its contents, and add just these 3 lines to the file:
+If you don't have access to the error log, the next simplest thing to do is to make a backup copy of the script, then open the original and delete all of its contents, and add just these 3 lines to the file:

 #!/usr/bin/perl